 - Corn muffins tend to get dry from being overcooked.
 Temperatures from oven to oven can be different so watch as your muffins get near the suggested baking time to make sure you don't need to pull them out sooner.
 The toothpick test is handy to ensure they are done.

 - Place on a wire rack after pulling out of the oven so cooler air can get to the bottom of the muffin pan.
 Your muffins can actually keep cooking if you don't—thus, drying out your corn muffins.

 - If you don't have buttermilk, you can make your own by using regular milk and adding a teaspoon or so of lemon juice or apple cider vinegar.
 Let it stand for several minutes before using.

 How to Store and Freeze Southern Cornbread Muffins

-If you have leftovers and want to keep them longer, wrap them individually in foil and transfer to a zip-close plastic bag and freeze for up to 6 months.
+If you have leftovers and want to keep them longer, wrap them individually in foil and transfer to a zip-close plastic bag and freeze for up to six months.
 Defrost them in a low oven (350 F) for about 10 minutes, or until completely heated through.
-Alternately, defrost them at room temperature, and then split them in half and toast them in a hot skillet with butter.
+Alternatively, defrost them at room temperature and then split them in half and toast them in a hot skillet with butter.